 4. How much does it cost and what do I get for my dues?

-Dues are set by the national organization, however, local chapters may charge up to $15 additional for local dues and raise monies by adding a dollar or two to each persons’ golf outing fee, socials, or fund raisers such as 50/50 raffles.
-National dues are paid annually at the cost of $79 per year, or pay for two years at $158 and receive a free ASGA-logo'd golf shirt.
-You receive a monthly newsletter (or e-newsletter) of all of your chapter’s activities, a membership kit upon joining with discounts and other benefits, and an opportunity to play in ASGA’s multi-chapter golf weekends throughout the year.
-Your dues support the national organization, which has expenses like any other business, e.g. personnel, office rental, payroll, computer and copier leases, etc. Expenses at the local level should be kept at a minimum and each event, whether it is a golf outing, social, Christmas party, etc. should be paid by the participants of each event.
+Dues are set by the national organization.
+National dues are paid annually at the cost of $89 per year, or pay for two years at $178 and receive an ASGA-logo'd golf shirt.
+You receive a monthly newsletter (or e-newsletter) of all of your chapter’s activities, a membership kit upon joining and an opportunity to play in ASGA’s multi-chapter golf events throughout the year.
+Your dues support the national organization, which has expenses like any other business, e.g. personnel, office rental, computer and copier leases, etc. Expenses at the local level should be kept at a minimum and each event, whether it is a golf outing, social, Christmas party, etc. should be paid by the participants of each event.